charlesfleche/ledetour-membres/README.md

 $ scripts/get-members-json.sh /path/to/final/members.json
 ```

+The script `get-members-json.sh` is ran by the server via a [systemd timer](https://wiki.archlinux.org/index.php/Systemd/Timers) once every hour in order to download an updated copy of `/members.json`.

 ## Extracting data from Google Spreadsheet

 A Google App Script is defined in the [gscript folder](gscript) folder.
 This script fetches data in the relevant spreadsheet in the Détour Google Drive and serves it in a JSON suitable for consumption by the UI.
 On production server it is expected that the `/members.json` file is updated on a regular basis by systemd timer, a cron job of anything similar.